CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 Paul, after a remarkable life of Christian experience and service, still was seeking a more perfect grasp on the righteousness that can come only through faith.

-And be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith: (Philippians 3:9)
+and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; (Philippians 3:9)

 Paul understood and had received the assigned righteousness that comes to us on the basis of the atonement made by Christ.
 He had been justified by his faith in the blood of the cross.
 But Paul was not speaking here of being saved from wrath by an assigned, substituted righteousness.
 He was referring to the righteousness that comes to us as day by day we die to our adamic nature and learn to live in resurrection life, that is, as we learn to walk in dependence on God, living by God’s wisdom and strength.